-- Open CS 3D Imaging tool by double-clicking on the shortcut icon on the desktop.
+- Open the CS 3D Imaging tool by double-clicking on the shortcut icon on the desktop.

 - You will be asked to locate the RVG files in the folder you have kept.

-- Choose the RVG file under the folder by clicking + icon before the folder name.
+- Choose the RVG file under the folder by clicking the + icon before the folder name.